Marketing

 5. Grow in new markets

 Through a combination of all the business objectives mentioned above, promotion marketing can also help brands establish a presence in new markets.
-For example, a series of promotions specifically targeted towards customers in a new market can help a brand stand out from local competitors.
+For example, a series of promotions specifically targeted toward customers in a new market can help a brand stand out from local competitors.

 The 4 Ps of marketing - where does promotion marketing fit in?